 Amy is an intuitive healer and health educator.
-Her patients reclaim their health and discover renewed well-being through acupuncture treatments, dietary changes, herbal medicine, awareness practices and physical movement.
+Her patients reclaim their health and discover renewed well-being through acupuncture, dietary changes, herbal medicine, awareness practices and physical movement.

-While acupuncture is one of her primary therapeutic tools, it is only one of the many healing modalities she uses in her clinic.
-A critical assessment of a patient’s physical, mental and emotional health is the foundation of her practice and approach to care.
+While acupuncture is a primary therapeutic tool, it is only one of the many healing modalities she uses in clinic.
+Thorough assessment of a patient’s physical, mental and emotional health is the foundation of her approach to care.
 She treats a broad spectrum of conditions and strongly supports patients to take an active, educated and empowered role in their health.
-Amy holds a clinical Master’s degree from the Seattle Institute of Oriental Medicine (SIOM).
+Amy holds a clinical Master’s degree from the Seattle Institute of East Asian Medicine (formerly SIOM).

-In addition to her clinical work and training in East Asian medicine, she previously counseled bereaved clients at Providence Hospice of Seattle, coordinated patient care at Seattle’s Central District Planned Parenthood, and provided advocacy and direct care to the sick in rural Nepal.
+Prior to her training in East Asian medicine, she counseled bereaved clients at Providence Hospice of Seattle, coordinated patient care at Seattle’s Central District Planned Parenthood, and provided advocacy and direct care to people with a variety of health conditions in rural Nepal.

-Amy has traveled broadly as part of her education and service experience.
+Amy traveled broadly in her youth as part of her education and service experiences.
 Her extensive periods living in Nepal, Belgium, Scotland, Australia, and Taiwan provide a unique global perspective that greatly complements her medical education.
 Amy understands that there is no single right way.
-Each culture (individual and group) has their own unique way, deserving of honor and respect.
+Each culture (individual and group) has their own unique way, deserving honor and respect.

 Mindfulness NW (Bellingham, WA)

-Certification Mindfulness Teacher Training completed 2016 9 month cohort-based training (350 hours): extensive practice and study in Mindfulness practices; underlying psychological and scientific understanding of Mindfulness; history of Mindfulness implementation; Buddhist roots of mindfulness; and effective leading and facilitation.
+Certification Mindfulness Teacher Training completed 2016 9 month cohort-based training (350 hours): extensive practice and study in Mindfulness; underlying psychological and scientific understanding; history of implementation; Buddhist roots; and effective leading and facilitation.

 Seattle Institute of Oriental Medicine (Seattle, WA)